phiroict/PoC_py_complete/Readme.md

 ```

 ### Create pipelines.
+Begin with setting up the credentials:

+You need a dockerhub name and credential for this, so place this in jenkins under `dockerhub-creds` do the same with your git ssh credentials in `ssh`
 There are two pipelines defined in the `ci/jenkins/pipelines/backend` and `ci/jenkins/pipelines/frontend` for each environment, dev, nonprod, prod.
 In total 6 pipelines.